ahnaf505/careless-whisper-poc/README.md

 The side-channel attack exploiting silent delivery receipts in WhatsApp and Signal was first documented by Gegenhuber et al. in their 2025 paper *"Careless Whisper: Exploiting Silent Delivery Receipts to Monitor Users on Mobile Instant Messengers."*

 ## Overview
-This proof-of-concept implements the silent delivery receipt RTT monitoring technique described in the paper by injecting a javascript snippet that will monitor for the "message/reaction delivered" packets that whatsapp sent via websockets, the js snippet will listen post E2EE decryption.
+This proof-of-concept implements the silent delivery receipt RTT monitoring technique described in the paper by injecting a javascript snippet that will monitor for the "message/reaction delivered" packets that whatsapp sent via websockets, the JS snippet will listen post E2EE decryption.
+After hooking the post-descryption "delivered" message the JS will send 500000 reaction to the target message with a 1s interval, and it will start capturing the RTT time.

 ## 🛠️ Prerequisites